pmxperiment/the-martini-app/README.md

+MARTINI
+The inspiration for Martini came from me looking to do freelance videography but not being able to either find a scene location on time or at a specified budget.
+Martini is an web service that allows filmmakers search for film sets in the palm of their hand.
+This works with a wide arrange of film budgets and makes it simple to find a film location in unfamiliar cities.
+It could also be a way to help people promote/sell their properties and businesses by having them in the eyes of the public.

+Front End Technologies:
+HTML / CSS / JS
+BOOTSTRAP
+REACT.JS

+Back End Technologies:
+NODE.JS
+MONGO DB

+USER STORIES:
+INDEX PAGE
+User is sent to the index page.
+There is a drop down menu which consists the location categories, The rest of the index page is populated with available film locations.

+USER PROFILE PAGE
+If a user clicks the profile button they will be sent to their profile.
+Their profile consists of a picture of the user and their name on the top left portion of the page.
+The rest of the index page is populated with that users particular available film locations.

+SINGLE LOCATION FOR RENT PAGE
+A picture of that location along with price and description.
+A RENT button sends a request to rent the location (future(

+POST LOCATION FOR RENT MODAL
+There is a post button that opens a modal and allows the user fill out a form which will post a new location for rent.
+It  will have a dropdown menu consisting of the categories, A geographical dropdown menu, a price drop down menu, followed by an input box used to write descriptions of the location.

+ERD:
+MANY TO MANY RELATIONSHIPS

+One User can have many Locations
+One Location can have many Bookings

+Future Features:
+-Create Booking Table
+-Auth and Login
+-Messaging Implementation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>